veracode-demo-repo/python-pipenv-example/README.md

 # Added script to PR
 # new branch new edit - now closed the PR

+# removed all the triggers in my codeql file

 # Buildkite Python (pipenv) Example